Lumen gentium: Chapter 4: The Laity (30–38)

-Chapter 5: The Universal Call to Holiness in the Church (39-42)
+Chapter 5: The Universal Call to Holiness in the Church (39–42)

-This theme was built on in the fifth chapter, which is on "the universal call to holiness":
+The theme of the universal call to holiness was built on in the fifth chapter:

-Chapter 6: The Religious (43-47)
+Chapter 6: The Religious (43–47)

 "The religious state clearly manifests that the Kingdom of God and its needs, in a very special way, are raised above all earthly considerations.
-Finally it clearly shows all men both the unsurpassed breadth of the strength of Christ the King and the infinite power of the Holy Spirit marvelously working in the Church."
-It is considered a "deepening of the baptismal character".
-The religious life is conducive to the building up of other persons and of the world in Christ.
+Finally, it clearly shows all men, both the unsurpassed breadth of the strength of Christ the King and the infinite power of the Holy Spirit, marvelously working in the Church."
+It is considered a "deepening of the baptismal character."
+The religious life is conducive to the building up of others and the world in Christ.